Installation

 VerifyStatus()

-Once the possession check is complete, your backend calls VerifyStatus() to get the final result in the success field.
+Once the possession check is complete, your back end calls VerifyStatus() to get the final result in the success field.

-This function is the final call in the flow that verifies the user information.
+This function is the final call in the flow that verifies the customer information.

 This function takes this required parameter:

-• Correlation ID: this is the ID returned by the Verify() function.
-It will validate against this RegEx: ^[0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12}$.
+• Correlation ID: the ID returned by the Verify() function.
+It validates against this RegEx: ^[0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12}$.

 The function returns the following fields: